Kuper-Tech/sbmt-kafka_producer/README.md

 rails g kafka_producer:producer MaybeNamespaced::Name sync topic
 ```

-In the result, the sync producer will be created.
+As the result, a sync producer will be created.

 ### Outbox producer

-To generate an outbox producer for using with gem [sbmt-outbox](https://github.com/SberMarket-Tech/sbmt-outbox) run the following command:
+To generate an Outbox producer for use with Gem [sbmt-Outbox](https://github.com/SberMarket-Tech/sbmt-outbox), run the following command:

 ```shell
 rails g kafka_producer:outbox_producer SomeOutboxItem